Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 However, a good newsletter tool doesn’t have to be expensive.
 In fact, there are several providers who offer plans that are completely free.
 Even if you need expert features, and have an ever-growing subscriber list, your marketing budget may be able to cover this quite easily.
 For instance, if you want your email newsletters to reach 5,000 people in a month, you’re looking at somewhere between $25 and $45.
 And if your emails go out at irregular intervals, you can use a prepaid plan, meaning you only pay when you actually send out a newsletter.

-Go ahead and check out our newsletter calculator if you want to get a better idea of how much email marketing might cost you!
+Feel free to check out our newsletter calculator if you want to get a better idea of how much email marketing might cost you!
 Just enter the number of emails you think you might want to send in a month, and the calculator will tell you what the most popular providers have to offer.

 Yes, of course.
 There are different options.
 You can hire an email marketing agency, for example.
 Two of our team members have worked for such agencies in the past.
 It's the most professional way to do email marketing, but it comes at a high cost.
-Depending on how much you want to outsource (copywriting, campaign and artwork creation, project management etc.), it will cost several hundred Dollars per newsletter campaign, if not more.
+Depending on how much you want to outsource (copywriting, campaign and artwork creation, project management etc.), it will cost several hundred dollars per newsletter campaign, if not more.

 A lot of components come together when sending out an email newsletter: a software or web application that creates the newsletter, and an email server that sends it out.
 Generally speaking, you’re free to manage each of these components separately.
 You can install the newsletter software on your server or client computer, and then use the email server provided by your web hosting provider (e.g. Namecheap or GoDaddy).